-Compensia ("Compensia" or the "Compensation Consultant") provides executive consulting services to our Compensation Committee.
-The Compensation Committee most recently engaged Compensia in November 2021 to provide executive compensation consulting services.
+Our Compensation Committee has engaged Compensia ("Compensia" or the "Compensation Consultant"), most recently in July 2024, to provide executive compensation consulting services.
 At this time, Compensia provided services related to the review of our compensation levels, our equity awards, the structure of our incentive compensation plans, equity ownership, regulatory developments, and our compensation peer group.
 Compensia did not provide any services to the Company other than its engagement by the Compensation Committee.
 The Compensation Committee reviewed Compensia's independence under NASDAQ and SEC rules and concluded that its work has not raised any conflict of interest.

-Compensia developed the below peer group in November 2021, which continues to inform our executive compensation programs.
+Compensia previously developed the below peer group prior to July 2024, which was used to inform our executive compensation programs at the beginning of the year, except for our equity compensation program.
 Specifically, we use peer group data to obtain compensation benchmarks for our named executive officers, specifically with technology companies, with a focus on software companies, with revenue below \$500M and market cap between \$500M to \$5B.